OpenLMIS/open-lmis/STYLE-GUIDE.md

 Administrative screens however can often take shortcuts and assume that their users will have better internet connectivity.
 * Processes not only vary and need to be configurable by program and implementation, they oftentimes are
 used in parallel or supplement traditional paper processes.
-Data collection and forms should strive to be able to be configurable to match a paper form and be able to restore it historically.
+Data collection and forms should strive to be configurable to match the official paper form and be able to restore it historically.
 * Screens are often older and come with lower resolutions than the latest and greatest.
 800x600 px screens are not uncommon.
 Additionally, many work-flows that would be used by someone at the last mile will be used by someone with a smaller tablet or even a phone.
 * Scalability for OpenLMIS is the capability of use in large hospitals to community health